DASchechtman/000-Chimera/README.md

 ```
 see [Data Types](#dt) for more information on supported base types

-You can also do operations on data na store the results in a variable
+You can also do operations on data and store the results in a variable
 ```
 x: int = (mul 5 2)
 print|x|